Gujarat National Parks

 Gaga (Great Indian Bustard) Wildlife Sanctuary

-• It is situated in the Saurashtra peninsula on the coast of the Gulf of Kutch.
+• Lies on the Saurashtra peninsula on the coast of the Gulf of Kutch.

 • It is established to protect Great Indian Bustard (CR).
 Along with Kutch Bustard Sanctuary, Gaga Wildlife Sanctuary is one of two great Indian bustard sanctuaries in Gujarat.